 Without actually thinking about it, we don’t realize how much energy is consumed by food rather than energy being given to us by consuming food.
 As a community then, it is important that we recognize the immense amount of energy used to produce the food we buy at a grocery store and make sure that the food is not wasted.

 In the food production business, there is regular produce that you have probably seen in the grocery store waiting for customers to come in and buy it, and then there is “ugly” produce.
 These are the fruits and vegetables that don’t grow quite right when they are in the farmers’ fields or may have some bruising.
 As an example, most people have seen a bag of carrots in the produce section, and each carrot is long, slim, and orange.
 However, not all carrots grow so perfectly.
-Sometimes that are crooked or curved due to a rock in the ground or extreme weather changes.
+Sometimes they are crooked or curved due to a rock in the ground or extreme weather changes.
 So why don’t you see these “ugly” carrots in the store?

 Most supermarkets will not buy “ugly” produce from farmers because they do not believe that customers will purchase them.
 Surprisingly, about 20% of all U.S. produce will never enter the grocery store; rather, it will either remain in the field where it grew or be taken to a landfill.
 This is an extreme waste of both food and energy used to make that produce.
 There is nothing wrong with the crooked carrot; it just looks funny.
 But people will still not buy it and the carrot goes to waste.
 So, what can be done?